 Linked lists are linear data structures, similar to arrays.
 They consist of a collection of nodes that are linked to each other.
-We often implement linked lists in classes, with a second class for the head pointer of the list.
+We often implement linked lists in classes, with a separate class for a list node.

-We’re motivated to extend arrays as linear data structures because they’re difficult to insert and delete elements, and because arrays typically have fixed sizes (this is worst in C, better in Python).
+We’re motivated to extend arrays as linear data structures because they’re difficult to insert and delete elements, and because arrays typically have fixed sizes (this is worse in C, better in Python).

 There are two main types of linked lists: